State-funded schools (England): Curriculum

-All maintained schools in England are required to follow the National Curriculum, which is made up of twelve subjects.

-Under the National Curriculum, all pupils undergo National Curriculum Tests towards the end of Key Stage 2 at Year 6 in the core subjects of Literacy, Numeracy and Science, but not in the foundation subjects such as Geography, History, Art & Design, Design & Technology and Information & Communication Technology where individual teacher assessment is used instead.
+All maintained schools in England are required to follow the National Curriculum, which is made up of thirteen subjects.
+Under the National Curriculum, all pupils undergo National Curriculum Tests towards the end of Key Stage 2 at Year 6 in the core subjects of English, Mathematics and Science.
 Pupils normally take GCSE exams in the last two years of Key Stage 4 at Year 11, but may also choose to work towards the attainment of alternative qualifications.

 The core subjects—English, Mathematics and Science—are compulsory for all students aged 5 to 16.
-A range of other subjects, known as foundation subjects, are compulsory in each Key Stages:
+A range of other subjects, known as foundation subjects, are compulsory in each Key Stage: